 Students staying on to take the four-year course will take the equivalent of 3 units from Part C in their fourth year.
-The equivalent of two units must be taken from the menu of "Mathematics department units" or offered as a Dissertation on a mathematical topic.
-Up to one unit may be taken from the menu of "Other units".
+The equivalent of two units must be taken from the menu of "Mathematics Department Units" or offered as a dissertation on a mathematical topic.
+Up to one unit may be taken from the menu of "Other Units".

-For the MMath in Mathematics in TT 2008 one of the classifications will be based on Part C alone.
+For the MMath in Mathematics in Trinity Term 2009 one of the classifications will be based on Part C alone.
 Each candidate will receive a numerical mark on each paper in each Part of the examination in the University standardised range 0-100, such that

-- a First Class performance (on that paper) is indicated by a mark of 70 to 100; - an Upper Second Class performance (on that paper) is indicated by a mark of 60 to 69; - a Lower Second Class performance (on that paper) is indicated by a mark of 50 to 59 - a Third Class performance (on that paper) is indicated by a mark of 40 to 49; - a Pass performance (on that paper) is indicated by a mark of 30 to 39; - a performance at the level of a Fail (on that paper) is indicated by a mark of 0 to 29.
+- a First Class performance (on that paper) is indicated by a mark of 70 to 100; - an Upper Second Class performance (on that paper) is indicated by a mark of 60 to 69; - a Lower Second Class performance (on that paper) is indicated by a mark of 50 to 59 - a Third Class performance (on that paper) is indicated by a mark of 40 to 49; - a Pass performance (on that paper) is indicated by a mark of 30 to 39; - a Fail performance (on that paper) is indicated by a mark of 0 to 29.